 Marriage to a US Citizen Does Not Assure Entry to the USA.
 Be Very Cautious Here

-Way too may options to delve into here because the couple’s options depend a lot on where and how they marry.
+Way too many options to delve into here because the couple’s options depend a lot on where and how they marry.
 Le’s get the marriage out of the way first.

-Hope this helped at least a little in explain some of the issues of US visas, annulment or divorce in the Philippines.
+I hope this helped at least a little in explaining some of the issues of US visas, annulment or divorce in the Philippines.